-The Lake Monomonac real estate market is a beautiful, but lesser known, marketplace for lake property in New Hampshire.
+Lake Monomonac real estate is a beautiful, but lesser known, market for lake homes and land in Massachusetts.

 Lake Monomonac is a 594-acre artificial lake located in the far north of Massachusetts extending across the state line into New Hampshire.
 It is within Worcester County in Massachusetts and Cheshire County in New Hampshire.

 On the Massachusetts side of the lake, Boston Logan International Airport is the closest, situated 77 miles south. and just 9 miles away from Heywood Hospital.

 Grab a bite to eat at Ruschioni’s Cruisin' 12 Diner, Harbour Seafood Restaurant, Hometown Diner, and Emma's 321 Pub & Kitchen.

 Given its size, Lake Monomac is the perfect place for watersports of all kinds!
 High-speed boating activities like waterskiing, tubing, and wakeboarding are popular here.

 The lake's elongated and curved shape makes it an excellent kayaking destination as well!

 This warm water fishery is home to smallmouth and largemouth bass, black crappie, chain pickerel, white perch, bluegill, brown bullhead, and much more.

 This lake is an outdoor enthusiast’s paradise, nestled between several state forests and recreation areas.